Last modified: Aug 14, 2024

 Types of Regenerative Braking Strategies

-One-Pedal Driving / lift-of regen
+One-Pedal Driving / Lift-Off Regen

 Kia EV6 Regen paddles